Coding a secure login system using php and mysql

 \-- root |-- index.php |-- login.php |-- forgot-password.php |-- account.php |-- delete-message.php |-- db-log.txt |-- config.php |-- functions.php |-- styles.css |-- PHPMailer/

-- login.php... we will have the login form.
+- login.php Here, we will have the login form..

-- forgot-password.php... in here we will have the forgot-password form.
+- forgot-password.php In this file, we will handle the forgot-password form.

-- account.php... in a successful login action this is the page that the user will be redirected.
+- account.php In a successful login action this is the page that the user will be redirected to.

-- delete-message.php...
-When the user deletes his account he will be redirected to the delete-message.php page, which will contain a message that the account has been deleted.
+- delete-message.php When the user deletes their account, they will be redirected to the delete-message.php page, which will contain a message confirming the account deletion.

-- In the db-log.txt file we will log any database connection error that may occur.
+- db-log.txt This file will log any database connection errors that may occur.

-- We have a styles.css file to make our application pretty.
+- style.css We have a CSS file to enhance the visual appearance of our application.

 -

-This is all the files that we need, now let's start with our first file and that is the config.php file.
+These are all the files we need.
+Now, let's start with our first file, which is the config.php file.

 The config file

-In the config.php file we will store the database's connection details, and the mail details that we are going to use in the PHPMailer library.
-This file is going to be included in the functions.php file.
+In the config.php file, we will store the database connection details and the mail settings needed for the PHPMailer library.
+This file will be included in the functions.php file.

 <?php